Why Do Cedar Wood Shingles Curl, Cup or Bend? What Does It Mean?

 Install flashing: Roof flashing will also help guide excess water into your gutters so that it doesn't get trapped on your roof.

-If it's just a few shingles and the curling on wood is minor, there's no need to take action.
-However, wood-shingle curling is a good barometer of when your cedar roof needs maintenance.
-Besides curling, other signs of shingle damage — like cracks, splitting and fraying — may be an indication it's time to replace some of your shingles.
+You won't need to do anything if the problem affects only a few shingles and the curling is minor.
+However, wood shingle curling is an excellent indicator that your cedar roof needs maintenance.
+Besides curling, other signs of shingle damage like cracks, splitting and fraying could signal that it's time to replace some of your shingles.

-Although it may be tempting to take matters into your own hands, you should never try to replace wood shingles by yourself.
-Doing so could not only damage your roof but could also void any warranty you have.
-If your wood-shingle curling is distressing you and your home is in the Fairfield, Connecticut, or Westchester, N.Y., areas, it's a good time to contact Cedar Roof Coatings.
-Cedar Roof Coatings can help make sure your cedar roof looks its best and help you put off replacing your cedar roof for as long as possible.
+Although taking matters into your own hands may be tempting, we recommend avoiding DIY cedar wood shingle replacement.
+Carrying out your own repair work could damage your roof and void any warranty you have.
+If your wood shingle curling is causing you distress and your home is in the Fairfield, Connecticut or Westchester, NY, areas, it's time to contact Cedar Roof Coatings.
+Cedar Roof Coatings will ensure your cedar roof looks its best by replacing your damaged cedar roof shingles swiftly and seamlessly.

 Cedar Roof Coatings for Shingle Replacement in Connecticut and New York

-Cedar Roof Coatings has experts who can replace your curling shingles, making your cedar roof look almost like new.
-We also offer a lot more, like cleaning and preservative treatments that make your cedar roof look clean and new without damaging the shingles and a complete roof inspection to locate any issues that could shorten the life of your cedar roof.
+At Cedar Roof Coatings, our trained experts can replace your curling shingles, making your cedar roof look as good as new.
+We offer a broad range of services, including cleaning and preservative treatments that make your cedar roof look clean and fresh without damaging the shingles.
+Our comprehensive roof inspection service identifies any issues that could shorten the life of your cedar roof.

-Regular cedar roof inspection is the best way to make sure your cedar roof lasts and looks great for as long as possible.
-Cedar Roof Coatings can provide a free estimate for services to help you decide exactly how you want to proceed with the care of your cedar roof.
-Contact Cedar Roof Coatings online or call us at 203.847.5740 today for your estimate or to schedule a roof inspection or other cedar roof services.
+Regular cedar roof inspections are the best way to ensure your cedar roof lasts and looks great for as long as possible.
+Cedar Roof Coatings will provide a free inspection and no-obligation estimate for our services to help you decide exactly how you'd like to move forward with the care of your cedar roof.
+Contact Cedar Roof Coatings online, call us at 203-847-5740 for your estimate or schedule a roof inspection with our experienced team today!